JSW Steel Ltd (NSE: JSWSTEEL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Parthiv Jhonsa

-Yeah, sounds good.
-Thank you so much for the opportunity.
+Sounds good.
+Thank you so much for the opportunity and best of luck.

 Jayant Acharya